mhalcrow/markdown-cv/index.md

-   drove execution, gave career guidance, and navigated the team through the COVID-19 crisis to ship our Beta product in record time, moving from concept and no headcount to delivery with 12 employees in about 1 year.
+   drove execution, gave career guidance, and navigated the team through the COVID-19 crisis to ship our Beta product in record time, moving from concept and no headcount to delivery with 12 employees in about 18 months.
  * I demonstrated adaptability in managing a disparate group of software engineers, including 1 new hire straight out of college, 4 junior professional hires, 2 experienced professional hires, 2